About the Sydney Bioethics Program

 Academics in the Program are all active researchers with backgrounds in medicine, health law, philosophy, sociology and public health.
 The program attracts a variety of students from the health professions, health sciences, and the humanities, and provides a stimulating, interdisciplinary environment for learning.

 Units of study that meet on a weekly basis are offered during evenings to suit those who may be unable to attend university during the daytime.
-All units of study can also be completed by distance education, so the program is accessible to students who are working or living outside of the Sydney area.
+All units of study can also be completed through online learning, so the program is accessible to students who are working or living outside of the Sydney area.

 What some of our graduates have to say